manabshy/Edge/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Developing with Storybook

+To run storybook in development run `npm run storybook` and once running open localhost:6060 in a browser to view storybook.
+Open the component(s) you're working on from the sidebar and develop away.
+Use the .stories files of your components to manage the different states of your component for each story.

+For more information on storybook see src/stories/Introductions.stories.mdx

+## Storybook static site for team use
+Run `npm run storybook-build` to generate a static website of the component library that can be deployed to test/qa environments for team consumption and discussion.
+TODO: css style imports incomplete on build (some CSS needs importing from somewhere)